 - asymmetry of the facial contour;

-- chronic damage to internal tissues, which provokes constant regeneration and increases the risk of developing an oncological condition.
+- chronic damage to internal tissues provokes constant regeneration and increases the risk of developing an oncological condition.

 Early diagnosis can help prevent these problems.
 Specialists of the Dentika dental centers use up-to-date methods that help to identify and eliminate anomalies and defects in the early stages.